drepram/djoernal/_posts/2019-02-05-coming-up-with-names.md

 Well I guess one way to find a name would be by reading any articles, not just tech articles.
 ~~You could also find a name such as Aviato by getting stoned but I wouldn't recommend that.~~

+---

+Update : The name `Wacktoo` sounded wacky later on, so I ended up renaming it to [Acepan](https://github.com/acepan).